Complexity Hierarchies Beyond Elementary: A Short Catalogue

-have only recently been investigated in \citep{HaaseSS13}, with the definition of \emph{priority channel systems} (PCS).
-Those are defined similarly to lossy channel systems (c.f.\ \autoref{ssub-lcs}), but the message alphabet $M$ is linearly ordered to represent message \emph{priorities}.
-Rather than message losses, the unreliable behaviors are now \emph{message supersedings}, i.e.\ applications of the rewrite rules $ab\to b$ for $b\geq a$ in $M$ on the channel contents.
+are defined similarly to lossy channel systems (c.f.\ \autoref{ssub-lcs}), but the message alphabet $M$ is linearly ordered to represent message \emph{priorities}.
+Rather than message losses, the unreliable behaviours are now \emph{message supersedings}, i.e.\ applications of the rewrite rules $ab\to b$ for $b\geq a$ in $M$ on the channel contents.